CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

   - For Linux : `bash slang`.

 ###Download, Build and Run CLI
+**Prerequisites :** To build the SLANG CLI, Java JDK version 7 or higher and Maven version 3.0.3 or higher are required.

 1. Git clone (or GitHub fork and then clone) the [source code](https://github.com/openscore/score-language).
 2. Using the Command Prompt, navigate to the project root directory.